mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 enemy or inflict damage but much higher-velocity weapons are needed to hit a moving ship.

 The earliest effective ground defence guns appear at TL4.
-These are essentially a larger version of anti- aircraft guns, firing an explosive shell at relatively high velocity.
+These are essentially a larger version of anti-aircraft guns, firing an explosive shell at relatively high velocity.
 Early guns of this sort can only fire on targets approaching their defended area; they cannot attack orbital targets.
 Ground defence weapons are usually mounted in fixed fortifications but can be carried aboard maritime ships or extremely large vehicles.

 **Weapon TL Range Power Damage Cost Tons Traits**